dahak-metagenomics/dahak-taco/rules/taxonomic_classification/biocontainers.md

 ## Details

-This rule is defined in `rules/dahak/biocontainers.rule`.
+This rule is defined in `rules/taxonomic_classification/biocontainers.rule`.

-This rule includes `biocontainers.settings`.